astronomer/docs/astro/create-dedicated-cluster.md

 </TabItem>
 <TabItem value="azure">

 You cannot currently create dedicated Azure clusters from the Cloud UI.
-To create a dedicated Azure cluster, contact [Astronomer support](cloud.astronomer.io/support).
+If you are interested in creating a dedicated Azure cluster, contact [Astronomer support](cloud.astronomer.io/support).

 </TabItem>
 </Tabs>